dansichka/start/README.md

 Docker volume `claude-memory`.

-The examples below show how to expose the agent's memory to other systems using free, open‑source services like DuckDB, Qdrant and Neo4j.
-Each scenario includes a dedicated compose file, health checks and environment variables required by Agent Zero.
+The examples below show how to expose the agent's memory to other systems using free, open‑source services like DuckDB, Qdrant, Neo4j, or a simple HTTP server.
+Each scenario includes a dedicated compose file, health checks, and environment variables required by Agent Zero.

 ---